-Gums usually bleed becomes something irritates them.
-Here are common reasons gums get irritated:
+Gums usually bleed because something irritates them.
+Here are some common causes of gum irritation:

 1. Gingivitis (Gum Disease)